Undergraduate Modules

 Pre-requisite(s)/Preclusion (s)/Cross-listing(s): Nil

-This course examines the geography of development from the micro-geographical (local) to the macro-geographical (global) perspectives.
+This module examines the geography of development from the micro-geographical (local) to the macro-geographical (global) perspectives.
 It looks at the changing geography of economic activities and development processes under three thematic issues: i) poverty and inequality, ii) people, environment and development, iii) institutions, governance and the reality.
-The relevant theories developed and applied by geographers (and non-geographers) and corresponding case studies in different regions of the world will be introduced to explain the contextual issues throughout the course.
+The relevant theories developed and applied by geographers (and non-geographers) and corresponding case studies in different regions of the world will be introduced to explain the contextual issues throughout the module.

 C.A.: 50%; Duration of examination: 2 hrs